 Data users should comply with data access or data correction request within the time limit, unless reasons for rejection prescribed in the Ordinance are applicable.

 EdUHK puts a high priority on the protection of personal data.
-The Chief Information Officer is appointed the University's Data Privacy Officer (DPO) who has the following responsibilities:
+The Associate Director of the Office of the Chief Information Officer is appointed the University Data Protection Officer (UDPO) who has the following responsibilities: